ruc-practical-ai-fall-2025/development-environment-setup/README.md

 #### Opening VS Code

-You should have a shortcut on your desktop to open VS Code.
+Once you have VS Code installed, you should have a shortcut on your desktop to open it.
 If not, create one by searching for VS Code in your OS, opening its location, copying, and pasting a shortcut to your desktop.
 You can also open VS Code by searching for it in your OS search bar as you would any other program.

 To open VS Code in a particular folder, right click (or control-click for MacOS) that folder and click "Open with Code".